 The main campus consists of 98 acres, including the Phillipsburg annex.
-The 98-acre recreation complex, George H. Roadman University Park, is located one mile from campus.
-This complex includes a football stadium, an all-weather track, tennis courts, a baseball diamond, a softball diamond, soccer and rugby fields, a cross country course, areas for intramural sports, and picnic facilities.
+The 98-acre recreation complex, George H. Roadman University Park, is located just over a mile from campus.
+This complex includes a football stadium, an all-weather track, tennis courts, a baseball diamond, a softball diamond, soccer and rugby fields, a cross country course, areas for intramural sports and picnic facilities.

 Adjoining Roadman Park is the 98-acre SAI Farm, purchased in 2010.
 The parcel includes a cross country course, recreation space and a farmhouse that has been renovated for student meetings.
 Together, Roadman Park and the SAI Farm comprise the University's upper campus.

 In the University’s award-winning residence halls, students enjoy the comfort and convenience of on-campus living, usually sharing a bathroom with no more than one other person.
 All residence halls are air-conditioned and have state-of-the-art sprinkler and security systems.